Gnosder/Gaming/Modular Systems/Teacher Modular Daily Plan.md

 **Parking Lot** Students write a question they still have, or something they learned.
 Can be a board via sticky notes or online via a form.

 **Tech Closer** A short kahoots quiz or some other online application.

+# Educational Learning Theories

+* **Behaviorism:** This theory focuses on observable behaviors and the idea that learning is a response to stimuli.
+In practice, this might involve using positive or negative reinforcement (e.g., rewards for good behavior, points for completing tasks).
+* **Cognitivism:** This theory looks at the internal mental processes of learning, such as memory, problem-solving, and thinking.
+Applying this theory involves activities that engage students in active problem-solving and critical thinking, helping them to organize and connect new information with what they already know.
+Examples include graphic organizers, Socratic seminars, and making connections between concepts.
+* **Constructivism:** This is a very popular theory in modern education.
+It is based on the idea that learners actively "construct" their own knowledge and understanding of the world through experiencing things and reflecting on those experiences.
+In a constructivist classroom, the teacher acts as a facilitator, and students are encouraged to engage in hands-on projects, group collaborations, and self-directed learning.
+* **Social Learning Theory:** This theory, championed by Albert Bandura, emphasizes that people learn by observing others.
+Its application in the classroom involves modeling desired behaviors, encouraging collaboration, and using group work to promote learning through social interaction.
+* **Humanism:** This theory focuses on the whole person, including emotional well-being and personal growth.
+A humanistic approach to teaching prioritizes student choice, intrinsic motivation, and creating a supportive, nurturing environment where students feel safe to explore their potential.